kyaulabs/win11tweak/README.md

 The script will take quite a while to finish.

+Upon completion it will reboot automatically.
+After the reboot the last part of the script will run automatically after login and then remove itself (via scheduled task).

 ### Microsoft Edge Removal (optional)

 If chosen, at some point it will ask you to uninstall the two Microsoft Edge components.
 If this happens you will be presented with the following screen, make sure to select `Uninstall` for both.